tshepang/blog/content/misc/favorite Pelican themes.rst

 --------

 - [**win**] a trendy look
-- oversised text, especially blog title
+- oversized text, especially blog title
 - background for code snippets is not distinctive
 - Archives look like shit